LBVRGames/LBVRGames.github.io/_posts/2024-09-30-unreal-engine-multiplayer-virtual-reality.md

 * UE:  5.4

 ## Summary
 This tutorial explains how to extend the Unreal Engine's Virtual Reality (VR) template to support multiplayer.
 Since this tutorial assumes familiarity with the VR template, I will not explain its internal workings beyond what is necessary to understand the changes being made.
-By the end of this tutorial, you should have the fundamentals to start developing free-roam and multiplayer free-room VR content.
+By the end of this tutorial, you will have the fundamentals to start developing free-roam and multiplayer free-room VR content.
 If you have any questions, feel free to [email us](mailto:tutorials@lbvrgames.com).

 ## Project setup
 To start, launch the Unreal Engine, go to Games, and select Virtual Reality.
 Leave the default settings enabled, select the project location, and give it an appropriate name (e.g. MultiplayerVR).
 Next, click create.